 A contemporary rooflight designed for flat roofs.
 A lantern will provide a greater amount of daylight into a room as it acts rather like a prism.
-Available as a Slimline Lantern, Sliding Roof Lantern or Traditional Roof Lantern.
-A roof lantern can also be used to provide an eye-catching feature as part of your room design.
+Available as a Slimline Lantern, or pyramid lantern a roof lantern can also be used to provide an eye-catching feature as part of your room design.a

 An aluminium bar that is used to reinforce a piece of rooflight glass.
 They are usually installed on a rooflight above a certain size to ensure there is adequate support for the weight of glass.
 A split bar is also featured on our Conservation Luxlite to reproduce the ‘traditional look’ required under building regulations for listed properties.